 Mr Allman works with the majority of the classes in school and as he runs a number of clubs is generally unavailable at the end of the school day.

-Mr Allman also orchestrates the University of Life, our wider opportunities program which runs on a Friday afternoon.
-If you do need to contact him, the best way to get in touch is by emailing firstname.lastname@example.org, marking the subject as ‘FAO: Mr Allman’.
+Mr Allman also leads our House System and orchestrates the House Innovation Days which provide children with wider opportunities on a regular basis.
+If you do need to contact him, the best way to get in touch is by emailing email@example.com, marking the subject as ‘FAO: Mr Allman’.

 If your child has been identified as having specific extra needs, Miss Glass will contact you and may either identify herself as your primary contact in school or inform you of which member of staff will be available to support you and your child.